emunozce/Bejeweled/README.md

 ```

 ### Credits
 This project was created by [Emmanuel Munoz](https://github.com/emunozce) and [Gerardo Delgado](https://github.com/Gerardo1209) as part of a college assignment.
-Feel free to contribute to the project by submitting bug fixes, improvements, or additional features through pull requests.

 ### License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.